xkisxk/tp/docs/UserGuide.md

 2. [Deck Menu](#deck-menu)

 ---
 ## Main Menu
+>💾 Your decks are saved after each command.
 ### Adding a deck: `add`
 Creates and adds a new deck with the given name, if it does not already exist.